sumanthravipati/Avengers_Starbucks/README.md

 ### Design decisions

-We haev choosen MVC design architecture.
+We have choosen MVC design architecture.
 Advantages of using MVC architecture:

 1. Faster Application Development Process: